avannaa/pangya-guides/casual-mechanics/casual-mechanics.md

 * **higher power**: more wind influence
 * **negative elevation (e.g. -10m)**: more wind influence
 * **positive elevation (e.g. +10m)**: less wind influence (obviously)
+* **lower club**: more wind influence. effect of wind on 2w is stronger than on 1w, and 6i is WAY stronger than both

 and a quick note on a common gotcha on angles.
-this is pure old trigonometry, but a 45-degrees wind angle is NOT equivalent to 0.5m wind - 45-degrees is more like 0.71, or something like that.
+this is pure old trigonometry, but a 45-degrees wind angle is NOT equivalent to 0.5m wind - 45-degrees is more like 0.7, or something like that.
 from trigonometry we know that 30-degrees is actually 0.5, and 60-degrees is like 0.87. just something to have a feel for.

+## wind and aim
+it's hard to comment on wind, but when you're doing tomahawks up to like 270y or so (280y powershot) each 1m is worth less than 1y.
+backspin wind influences are considerably higher, worth more than 1y at 100% (except for really low drives). on aim, i'd recommend trying out the powerbar method for your estimates. see part 3 of [tonycheese's guide](https://abacusarchives.wordpress.com/tonycheeses-guide/) for an introduction.
+when i'm being casual i just think like "ok 1m here is probably worth about 4 powerbars (guesstimate adjusted to conditions)" and just aim away.

 that's all i can think of for now!
 have fun~ :3